 With the movement to legalize marijuana and the drug’s social acceptance, the very real dangers of marijuana are often clouded in the public’s perception.
 However, like other mind-altering substances, marijuana is still an illicit drug in several states and has a high potential for abuse.
-Many people develop an addiction to marijuana and require substance abuse treatment to get better.
+In addition, many people develop an addiction to marijuana and require substance abuse treatment programs in Hanover, PA to get better.

 The lines between marijuana use and marijuana abuse are often blurred.
 Its growing exposure as an alternative treatment for certain medical conditions has given it a reputation as less harmful than other drugs.
 But marijuana addiction is a very real risk.
-A large body of research shows that many marijuana abusers develop psychological and physical dependence on marijuana.
-A recent national survey on drug use found 4 million people in the U.S. met diagnostic criteria for a marijuana use disorder.
+In addition, a large body of research shows that many marijuana abusers develop psychological and physical dependence on marijuana.
+Also, a recent national survey on drug use found 4 million people in the U.S. met diagnostic criteria for a marijuana use disorder.

 If you’re concerned you or a loved one has an addiction to marijuana, take note of the following signs and symptoms of marijuana abuse.

 Marijuana addiction signs include: